rishimanudeep/user-service/README.md

 This is a Go application for managing user service.The User Service is responsible for user-related operations such as registration, authentication, and profile management.
 It provides endpoints for creating, updating, and deleting user accounts, as well as handling authentication and session management
 ## Features

-The Rider Service offers comprehensive features tailored for efficient rider management and delivery operations.
-Key functionalities include:
+The User Service is responsible for user-related operations such as registration, authentication, and profile management.
+It provides endpoints for creating, updating, and deleting user accounts, as well as handling authentication and session management.

 -User Registration: Allows users to create new accounts by providing necessary information such as username, email, and password.